gitlabhq/gitlab-runner/docs/faq/README.md

 warning: You appear to have cloned an empty repository.
 ```

-Make sure, that configuration of the HTTP Proxy in your GitLab server
+Make sure, that the configuration of the HTTP Proxy in your GitLab server
 installation is done properly.
 Especially if you are using some HTTP Proxy with
 its own configuration, make sure that GitLab requests are proxied to the
 **GitLab Workhorse socket**, not to the **GitLab unicorn socket**.